ibm-cloud-docs/vpc/block_storage_is_manage.md

 IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten and eradicated.
 Further, when you delete a block storage volume, those blocks must be overwritten before that block storage is made available again, either to you or to another customer.

 Further, when IBM decommissions a physical drive, the drive is destroyed before disposal.
-Decomissioned drives are unusable and any data on them is inaccessible.
+Decommissioned drives are unusable and any data on them is inaccessible.

 ## Sanitize your data before you delete a volume
 {: #block-storage-sanitization}